rfwatson/octoplex/README.md

 Octoplex is a live video restreamer for the terminal.

-* Restream RTMP to unlimited destinations
+* Restream RTMP/RTMPS to unlimited destinations
 * Broadcast using OBS and other standard tools
 * Add and remove destinations while streaming
 * Automatic reconnections